rituraj555/AI-Image-App-Multi-Service-Architecture-/README.md

 **Endpoint:** `POST /api/auth/register`

-Register a new user account.
+Register a new user account with name, email, and password.
+New users receive 30 coins by default.

 **Headers:**
 ```